Soft fruit toolbox - Resistant and tolerant varieties

 Using resistant and tolerant cultivars is an important tool of any IPM toolbox.
 The James Hutton institute has been researching the use of resistant and tolerant soft fruit varieties for several pest species and diseases for over 40 years.

-- More recently, there has been an increased emphasis to utilise plant physical traits that provide resistance or tolerance to a number of insect pests (Mitchell et al., 2016).
-Shoot traits of raspberry such as plant architecture and leaf hairs density have been shown to influence abundance and egg laying by two spotted spider mite (Tetranychus urticae) and aphid abundance (Karley et al., 2015; Graham et al., 2014).
+Plant physical traits can provide resistance or tolerance to some insect pests (Mitchell et al., 2016).
+In raspberry, plant architecture and leaf hair density affect the abundance of aphids and two spotted spider mite (Tetranychus urticae) and spider mite egg-laying (Karley et al., 2015; Graham et al., 2014).

 Root physical size and structure could provide resistance or tolerance to pests and diseases.
 In raspberry, reduced susceptibility to Phytophthora root rot is linked to increased root vigour (Mitchell et al., 2018).
 Root vigour might also contribute to varietal differences in tolerance of vine weevil (Otiorynchus sulcatus) damage.
 Imaging technologies are being used to develop non-destructive high throughput phenotyping methods aiming to fast-track soft fruit breeding (Williams et al., 2018).

 Breeding plots provide a good source of genetic material to allow comparisons between varieties and their susceptibility to pests under different growing conditions (e.g. Blueberry pests in tunnel vs. open field conditions).